dotkernel/api-documentation/docs/book/v4/introduction/file-structure.md

 This directory contains the template files, used for example to help render e-mail templates.

-> DotKernel API uses twig as Templating Engine.
+> Dotkernel API uses twig as Templating Engine.
 All template files have the extension .html.twig

 ## `data` directory